 Get yourself some fresh strawberries because you’re going to want to make this delicious gluten-free strawberry cobbler recipe.
 And you’ll love how easy it is to make.
 The strawberries bake into a thick & sweet gooey center and have a cake-like top with bits of crunchiness.
-This is what homemade cobblers are all about.

-Whisk together the gluten-free flour, sugar, baking powder, and salt.
-Then mix in the almond milk mixture.
+- Whisk together the gluten-free flour, sugar, baking powder, and salt.
+Then, mix in the almond milk mixture.

-Pour the batter mixture evenly into the baking dish over the melted buttery spread.
-Don’t stir but you can lightly spread the batter out if needed.
+- Pour the batter mixture evenly into the baking dish over the melted buttery spread.
+Don’t stir, but you can lightly spread the batter out if needed.
 Spoon strawberries evenly over the batter mixture.
-Again don’t stir.
+Again, don’t stir.

 - Strawberries: Fresh strawberries are best for this recipe.